Testing the isotropy of high energy cosmic rays using spherical needlets: Monte Carlo experiments

 The power of the test $T$ is defined by (\ref{eq:defpowertest}).
-Some clues about this value are obtained by evaluating $\prob_f(T=1)$ for particular alternatives $f$ that are given in the next Section.
+Some clues about this value are obtained by evaluating $\prob_f(T=1)$ for particular alternatives $f$ that are given in the next section.
 Here again, those quantities are evaluated by Monte Carlo.
-Note however that the power for a particular alternative only gives an upper bound of the power in the minimax sense given by the second equation of (\ref{eq:defpowertest}).
+Note, however, that the power for a particular alternative only gives an upper bound of the power in the minimax sense given by the second equation of (\ref {eq:defpowertest}).

-In the following tables of tests we represent the power of the needlet tests as a function of the finest band \bandmax{} and the power of the norm we use to detect anisotropy (see Appendix~\ref{sec:needl-constr-pract} for more details on the actual implementation of the method).
+In the tables of tests in the main paper (Tables \ref{tab:H3power1} through \ref{tab:tablerate}) and on its online supplement [Tables 1 through 8 in \citet{fay:etal:2013b}], we represent the power of four tests.
+The power of the needlet tests is expressed as a function of the finest band $J^{\star}$ and the power of the norm we use to detect anisotropy (see the online supplement [\citet {fay:etal:2013b}] for more details on the actual implementation of the method).

-The profile cuts of the (axisymmetric) needlets we have used are plotted the online supplement.
+The profile cuts of the (axisymmetric) needlets we have used are plotted in the online supplement.